 The ESRB will triage measures based on whether they should be reciprocated, in accordance with the agreed framework.
-The need for cross-border recognition of macroprudential measures and hence the case for reciprocity is not equally compelling for all measures.
-Measures such as higher risk weights or LTV limits that target exposures but do not automatically apply to foreign branches and cross-border lending, should always be reciprocated.222 Measures like the SRB, which can be used for exposures or for institutions, may require the ESRB's judgement.
-Table 11.5 provides a non-exhaustive list of measures, also indicating which ones should - always or in certain cases only - be reciprocated.
-To ensure the effectiveness of the framework, reciprocity, while still on a voluntary basis, would be expected from all Member States ('broad approach''), if an activating Member State requests it (see discussion below).
+The need for cross-border recognition of macroprudential measures and, thus, the case for reciprocity, is not equally compelling for all measures.
+Measures such as higher risk weights or LTV limits that target exposures but do not automatically apply to foreign branches and cross-border lending should always be reciprocated.247 Measures like the SRB, which can be used for exposures or for institutions, may require the

-222 Reciprocity for macroprudential measures that fall under national responsibility might not be straightforward, as their definition may differ between Member States.
+247 Reciprocity for macroprudential measures that fall under national responsibility might not be straightforward, as their definition may differ between Member States.
 In such cases, the ESRB may also give guidance on how to reciprocate them (see below).